Tips for Writing Effective Mobile Survey Questions

 • Option #3: A sample of new customers.
 Customers prompted during their first time using the app.

 • Option #4: A sample of loyal customers.
 Prompted the n-th time a customer opens the app or a few months after installing and regularly using the app.
-You can also target New and Repeat Fans (check out this page to learn more about what those segments mean).
+You can also target New and Repeat Fans.

 • Option #5: An opt-in sample.
 Instead of identifying sampling criteria, let your customers proactively navigate your menu to find ways to voice their feedback.
 You can also link to a survey from an Alchemer Mobile (formerly Apptentive) Note – these surveys see an average response rate of 50%.